 This method is ideal for most patients because it virtually eliminates the need for bone grafting; thus, decreasing he amount of time the patient needs for recovery.
 This option is also good for individuals who do not have the time for multiple visits and want to have their procedure completed quickly.
 If you want to replace your conventional denture or failing teeth with non-removable, natural-looking dental implants, the All-on-4® Method may be the procedure for you.
-To learn more, contact Lamas Dental Specialists at 305-440-4114 to schedule your complimentary consultation today.
+To learn more, contact Lamas Dental Specialists at 305-440-4114 to schedule your consultation today.

 The Same-Day, Full-Teeth Replacement Technique

 This technique is designed to maximize the available bone by using just four dental implants per arch (four on the lower arch and/or four on the upper arch).
 Once the implants are inserted, the prosthesis is immediately attached and the patient leaves the office with a brand-new smile.
 This technique is very similar to the All-on-4® Method.

 Benefits of the Same-Day Full-Teeth Replacement Technique include:

 - implants can be placed directly after an extraction; and